Kcfreshly/Interactive-rating-interface/README.md

 4 #install with pip (use -e for developer mode)
 5 pip install -e .
 ```
-You should be done!
-Quickly check that the CLI works on your terminal.
+**You should be done!
+Quickly check that the CLI works on your terminal.**
 ```
 1 #see ersilia CLI options
 2 ersilia --help
 ```
 ## The Isaura data lake
-We highly recommend installation of the Isaura data lake.
+We highly recommend installation of the[Python 3.7](https://github.com/ersilia-os/isaura) data lake.
 With Isaura, you will be able to cache your model predictions (i.e. store them in your local computer).
 Isaura is a relatively light Python package:
 ```
 1 #clone from github
 2 git clone https://github.com/ersilia-os/isaura.git